- SOLD

 Key Features:

-• Bright, playful style
+• Melodic, playful style

 Experience the captivating allure of Prokofieff’s Violin Concerto No. 1 Op.
 19 in this Boosey edition.
 With its enchanting melodies and striking contrasts, this work is a showcase of both technical brilliance and expressive depth—a must-have for violinists seeking inspiration and challenge.